Germany in the Eurovision Song Contest 2018: Final

 The televised final took place on 22 February 2018.
-The winner, "You Let Me Walk Alone" performed by Michael Schulte, was selected through a combination of votes from a 100-member Eurovision panel (1/3), a twenty-member international jury panel (1/3) and public voting (1/3), including options for landline and SMS voting.
-The international jury panel consisted of members who had been national juries for their respective countries at the Eurovision Song Contest, while the Eurovision panel consisted of German television viewers selected in cooperation with Simon-Kucher & Partners and Digame through surveys on social media in order to reflect the taste of the wider European audience.
-In addition to the performances of the competing entries, German singer Mike Singer performed his single "Deja Vu".
-427,519 votes were cast in the final.
+The winner, "You Let Me Walk Alone" performed by Michael Schulte, was selected through a combination of votes from a 100-member Eurovision panel (1/3), a 20-member international jury panel (1/3) and public televoting which included options for landline and SMS voting (1/3).
+In addition to the performances of the competing entries, German singer Mike Singer performed his song "Deja Vu".
+427,519 televotes were cast during the show.

+Promotion

+Michael Schulte made several appearances across Europe to specifically promote "You Let Me Walk Alone" as the German Eurovision entry.
+On 5 April, Schulte performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
+On 14 April, Schulte performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Edsilia Rombley and Cornald Maas.
+On 21 April, Schulte performed during the ESPreParty event which was held at the Sala La Riviera venue in Madrid, Spain and hosted by Soraya Arnelas.

 At Eurovision

-The Eurovision Song Contest 2018 took place at the Altice Arena in Lisbon, Portugal and consisted of two semi-finals on 8 and 10 May and the final on 12 May 2018.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
-As a member of the "Big Five", Germany automatically qualifies to compete in the final.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to compete in one of two semi-finals, and qualify in order to participate in the final; the top ten countries from each semi-final progress to the final.
+As a member of the "Big Five", Germany automatically qualified to compete in the final on 12 May 2018.
 In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
+During the semi-final allocation draw on 29 January 2018, Germany was assigned to broadcast and vote in the second semi-final on 10 May 2018.

+In Germany, the two semi-finals and the final were broadcast on One.
+ARD also broadcast the final on Das Erste and Deutsche Welle.
+All broadcasts featured commentary by Peter Urban.
+The final was watched by 7.87 million viewers in Germany, which meant a market share of 33.4 per cent.
+The German spokesperson, who announced the top 12-point score awarded by the German jury during the final, was Barbara Schöneberger.